Prerequisites

 - Go to your Shuffle dashboard.

-- Select Experienced.
+- Select Workflows.

-- Select New Workflow.
+- Select Create Workflow.

-Click on Webhook module, then it will show up the configuration panel on the right.
+- Click on Webhook module, then it will show up the configuration panel on the right.

 - In the “Webhook URL” parameter, manually copy the URL by highlighting it until the end of the url, then press Ctrl+C.